Raghavbhati/KanbanBoard-Backend/README.md

 - `POST /logout`: For logout request.

 ### Board APIs
 - `POST /add`: Create a new board.
-This endpoint requires authentication.
 - `GET /:id`: Get a single board.
-This endpoint requires authentication.
-- `GET /allDetails/:id`: Get full board details.
-This endpoint requires authentication.
+- `GET /allDetails/:id`: Get full board and connected task details.
 - `PATCH /:id`: Update a board.
-This endpoint does not require authentication.

 ### Task APIs
 - `POST /add`: Add a new task.
-This endpoint requires authentication.
 - `GET /:id`: Get a single task.
-This endpoint does not require authentication.
 - `PATCH /:id`: Update a task.
-This endpoint does not require authentication.

 Each endpoint has specific requirements and responses.
 For more details, please refer to the backend documentation.